Ming of Harlem

-Ming was a tiger that became notable when he was found living in an apartment in Harlem, New York City, United States, in October 2003.
-Ming, approximately three years old at the time of his capture, lived semi-openly with his owner, Antoine Yates, in a room of his five-bedroom apartment on the fifth floor of a large public housing complex in Harlem.
-Several other normal and exotic pets were found in Yates' apartment, including an alligator named Al in another bedroom.
+Ming was a tiger that was found living in an apartment in Harlem, New York City, in October 2003, when he was approximately three years old.
+Ming lived semi-openly with his owner, Antoine Yates, in a room of Yates' five-bedroom apartment on the fifth floor of a large public housing complex in Harlem.
+Several other normal and exotic pets were found in the apartment, including an alligator named Al in another bedroom.

-Ming spent the rest of his life at Noah's Lost Ark Animal Sanctuary in Berlin Center, Ohio.
-Ming died from natural causes in February 2019 and was buried at the Hartsdale Pet Cemetery in Hartsdale, New York.
+Ming was taken to Noah's Lost Ark Animal Sanctuary in Berlin Center, Ohio, where he died from natural causes in February 2019.
+He was buried at the Hartsdale Pet Cemetery in Hartsdale, New York.

+Yates received a 5-month prison sentence for reckless endangerment.

 History

-Early life

 In April 2000, Antoine Yates, a 31-year-old part-time taxicab driver and resident of Harlem, New York City, purchased Ming, an 8-week-old male Siberian–Bengal tiger hybrid, from the BEARCAT Hollow Animal Park in Racine, Minnesota.
-Records indicated that BEARCAT Hollow had previously sold a lion cub to Yates, but he had found another home for the lion shortly after purchasing Ming.
+Records indicated that BEARCAT Hollow had previously sold a lion cub to Yates, and Yates had found another home for the lion shortly after purchasing Ming.
 Yates lived with the animals in Apartment 5E of the Drew-Hamilton Houses, a public housing complex; for five years, Yates left the apartment only once a day for an hour to purchase food.

-In an interview published in 2020, Yates clarified that he first had purchased Jabba, a lion cub which passed away at a young age, and then he purchased Ming and Nemo, another lion cub, as a pair.
+In an interview published in 2020, Yates clarified that he first had purchased Jabba, a lion cub that died at a young age, and then he purchased Ming and Nemo, another lion cub, as a pair.
 Nemo was included with the sale because he was ill and unlikely to live long.
 At the time he acquired Ming, Yates already owned an alligator named Al, which he had purchased legally in New Jersey.
+Yates refused to domesticate his animals, comparing himself to a “drill sergeant” training in their natural instincts.